Oreo Football Truffles

 - 1 (8-ounce) package cream cheese, softened

 - 16 ounces semi-sweet chocolate, coarsely chopped

-- about 4 ounces white chocolate or candy melts
+- 4 ounces white chocolate or white candy melts

 - piping bag and small tip